williamdemeo/Math160-Fall2015/README.md

 Exams
 -----
-There will be two midterm exams each worth 20%, and a final exam worth 25% of the course grade.
+There will be three midterm exams each worth 15%, and a final exam worth 25% of the course grade.

 + **MIDTERM EXAM 1** (focus on Chapters 1 and 2)